Mudflat Crab

 Mudflat Crab, Vancouver Island, BC, Photo By Forrest Logan

-Breeding happens in the late spring to early summer, the female crab carries its eggs attached to the underside of its tail using specially designed legs.
-The babies hatch into the water at high tide and drift off as a member of the plankton.
-After spending weeks floating about they settle to the bottom where they begin their life.
+Breeding happens in the late spring to early summer.
+After mating, the female crab carries her eggs attached to the underside of her tail using specially designed legs.
+The babies hatch into the water at high tide and drift off as a members of the plankton.
+After spending weeks floating about, they settle to the bottom where they begin their life.

 Because mudflat crabs are enclosed in a shell that does not grow, they must moult.
 This moulting takes place about seven times during the first year of life and at a decelerating rate thereafter.
 The average size of 4 cm across the back is reached at one year of age.